default-output-block.skip-main

 Agenda-setting intelligence, analysis and advice for the global fashion community.

-This week on The BoF Podcast, Condé Nast Britain’s chief business officer speaks with Mory Fontanez about leading with intuition in the modern workplace.
+This week on The BoF Podcast, Condé Nast Britain’s chief business officer speaks with purpose and intuition coach Mory Fontanez about leading as an outsider in the modern workplace.

 The author has shared a YouTube video.